Bordeaux: Geography

 Bordeaux is located close to the European Atlantic coast, in the southwest of France and in the north of the Aquitaine region.
 It is around 500 km southwest of Paris.
 The city is built on a bend of the river Garonne, and is divided into two parts: the right bank to the east and left bank in the west.
 Historically the left bank is more developed because when flowing outside the bend, the water makes a furrow of the required depth to allow the passing of merchant ships, which used to offload on this side of the river.
 But, today, the right bank is developing, including new urban projects.
 In Bordeaux, the Garonne River is accessible to ocean liners through the Gironde estuary.
 The right bank of the Garonne is a low-lying, often marshy plain.

 Climate

-Bordeaux's climate can be classified as oceanic (Köppen climate classification Cfb).
-However, the Trewartha climate classification system classifies the city as humid subtropical, due to a recent rise in temperatures related - to some degree or another - to climate change and the city's urban heat island.
+Bordeaux's climate can be classified as oceanic (Köppen climate classification Cfb), bordering on a humid subtropical climate (Cfa).
+However, the Trewartha climate classification system classifies the city as solely humid subtropical, due to a recent rise in temperatures related – to some degree or another – to climate change and the city's urban heat island.

 The city enjoys cool to mild, wet winters, due to its relatively southerly latitude, and the prevalence of mild, westerly winds from the Atlantic.
 Its summers are warm and somewhat drier, although wet enough to avoid a Mediterranean classification.
-Frosts occur annually, but snowfall is quite infrequent, occurring for no more than 3-4 days a year.
+Frosts occur annually, but snowfall is quite infrequent, occurring for no more than 3–4 days a year.
 The summer of 2003 set a record with an average temperature of 23.3 °C, while February 1956 was the coldest month on record with an average temperature of −2.00 °C at Bordeaux Mérignac-Airport.